mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 Description: How to make your own BufferGeometry.
 TOC: Custom BufferGeometry

 `BufferGeometry` is three.js's way of representing all geometry.
-It's essentially a collection *named*  `BufferAttribute`s.
+A `BufferGeometry` essentially a collection *named* of `BufferAttribute`s.
-Each `BufferAttribute` represents an array of one type of data: positions, normals, colors, and uv.
-Together, the added `BufferAttribute`s represent *parallel arrays* of all the data for each vertex.
+Each `BufferAttribute` represents an array of one type of data: positions, normals, colors, uv, etc...
+Together, the named `BufferAttribute`s represent *parallel arrays* of all the data for each vertex.

 <div class="threejs_center"><img src="resources/threejs-attributes.svg" style="width: 700px"></div>